skeeto/skeeto.github.com/_posts/2014-02-06-Introducing-EmacSQL.markdown

 Recently there [was some discussion][elfeed] from alexbenjm and Andres Ramirez on an Elfeed post about using SQLite as an Elfeed back-end.
-This inspired me to take another look and that's when I came up with a workaround for SQLite's ambiguity: only store printed Elisp values as TEXT!
+This inspired me to take another look and that's when I came up with a workaround for SQLite's ambiguity: only store printed Elisp values for TEXT values!
 With `print-escape-newlines` set, TEXT values no longer span multiple lines, and I can use `read` to pull in data from sqlite3.
 All of sqlite3's output modes were now unambiguous.

 However, after making significant progress I discovered an even bigger
 issue: GNU Readline.
 The sqlite3 binary provided by Linux package